Porrino – Redondela

 Accommodation – Redondela:

-How do we get to our accommodation?
+How to get to our accommodation:

 Friendly Jose: